WebFuzzing/EMB/README.md

 See the [releases](https://github.com/EMResearch/EMB/releases) page.
 For example, to use version `X` of EvoMaster, you can check out the Git commit of EMB tagged with version `X`.
+To see the current available tags, from a command-line you can execute:

+`git tag`

+Then, to switch to a specific tag X (e.g., `v1.0.0`), you can run:

+`git checkout tags/v1.0.0`

+Finally, if for any reason you need to swith back to the latest snapshot version, you can run:

+`git checkout master`

 ## Current Case Studies